YoAx22/Object-Oriented-Programming/README.md

 - Object[] toArray(): Converts the set to an array of objects.
 - Object[] toUniqueArray(): Converts the set to an array of unique objects.
 - Object[] toSortedArray(): Converts the set to a sorted array of objects.

+## Project #3: Deque, Queue, and Stack
+An implementation of a double-ended queue (deque) data structure using linked nodes, an implementation of a Queue, and an implementation of a Stack in Java.

+### Methods
+#### Deque
+- void addToFront(T item): Adds an item to the front of the deque.
+- void addToBack(T item): Adds an item to the back of the deque.
+- T removeFront(): Removes and returns the item from the front of the deque.
+- T removeBack(): Removes and returns the item from the back of the deque.
+- T getFront(): Returns the item at the front of the deque without removing it.
+- T getBack(): Returns the item at the back of the deque without removing it.
+- boolean isEmpty(): Checks if the deque is empty.
+- void clear(): Clears all elements from the deque.
+- String toString(): Returns a string representation of the deque.

+#### Deque Stack
+- void push(T item): Adds an item to the top of the stack.
+- T pop(): Removes and returns the item from the top of the stack.
+- T peek(): Returns the item at the top of the stack without removing it.
+- boolean isEmpty(): Checks if the stack is empty.
+- void clear(): Clears all elements from the stack.